pasqal-io/emulators/docs/benchmarks/index.md

 - 50 atoms for **adiabatic sequences**

 for 2D systems and for realistic pulse sequences (~μs) that can be run on the QPU.
-For these relevant hard use-cases (described below) the bond dimension is let to grow free to achieve the desired precision.
+For these relevant hard use-cases, described more in detail in the [next section](#use-case-benchmarks), the bond dimension is let to grow free to achieve the desired precision.

-In all other scenarios, for specific combinations of number of qubits $N$ and bond dimension $\chi$, the resources need to emulate a sequence **can be estimated** by:
+In all other scenarios, for specific combinations of number of qubits $N$ and bond dimension $\chi$, the resources needed to emulate a sequence **can be estimated** by providing some upper bounds to:

 - RSS: the resident set size, i.e. the maximum needed memory
 - $\langle\Delta t\rangle$: GPU time to do a single step in the time evolution

-These quantities are represented in the following plots:
+These quantities are represented, in the following plots:

 <img src="./benchmark_plots/emumps_maxRSS_map.png"  width="49.7%">
 <img src=""  width="49.7%">